dji-sdk/Payload-SDK-Doc/source/features/integrate-other-dji-sdk-apps.md

 - Set the SKYPORT adapter push data frequency
 - SKYPORT Adapter firmware update can also be done through the Assistant software

-Enterprise users can use their Payload SDK account to login the DJI Assistant and configure the SKYPORT Adapter on the Payload SDK’s configuration page.
+Enterprise users can use their Payload SDK account to login the DJI Assistant and configure the SKYPORT Adapter on the SKYPORT’s configuration page.